-- At least one email address you check daily - At least one telephone number under which you can be reliably reached

-- Access to the internet (a reliable high-speed internet connection, a lower speed may not upload your speech recording properly) - A portable webcam with microphone is required for recording your speeches.
-A laptop camera may not be powerful enough to capture sound well.
+- At least one email address you check daily - At least one telephone number under which you can be reliably reached - Access to the internet (a reliable high-speed internet connection, will affect speech uploads) - A portable webcam with microphone is required for recording your speeches.
+A laptop camera may not be powerful enough.
 The recording should show you from head to toe and clearly record your voice.
-More instructions will be provided on how to submit your recordings in appropriate formats. - 3x5 note cards to use when delivering speeches
+More instructions will be provided on how to submit your recordings in appropriate formats. - 3x5 note cards to use when delivering speeches.